ouarines/git_exercise/README.md

 <<<<<<< HEAD
-# Read me
+# This is my first GIT repository

-This is an exercise fot the gitclass
+This is an exercise fot the 2024 gitclass

-I feel like I like GIT
+I feel like I like GIT 😄